Living Goods: Taking Health Door-to-Door

 Capacity to deliver

 Founder Chuck Slaughter is a proven entrepreneur who built and ran a $100 million business prior to founding Living Goods.
-Over the past three years Chuck has done an outstanding job engaging a world class distribution partner (BRAC), bringing on board a very capable senior management team and raising the funds necessary to launch his idea.
-As a result, the organization is on track to meet its very ambitious sales and health impacts goals.
+Over the past four years Chuck has done an outstanding job engaging and working with a world class distribution partner (BRAC), bringing on board a very capable senior management team and raising the funds necessary to launch and build the organization.